Glorious Things of Thee Are Spoken: Tune

 Because of the practice of singing the hymn to a tune used for other purposes it has sometimes elicited unusual reactions.
 In 1936, the German Ambassador to the United Kingdom, Joachim von Ribbentrop gave a Nazi salute in Durham Cathedral when the hymn was played and had to be restrained by the Marquess of Londonderry.
-During the Second World War in an Oflag prisoner of war camp, a Protestant service was interrupted during the singing of "Glorious Things of Thee Are Spoken" by the camp guards singing Sei gesegnet ohne Ende, because the hymn was set to the same tune.
+During the Second World War in an Oflag prisoner of war camp, a Protestant service was interrupted during the singing of "Glorious Things of Thee Are Spoken" by the camp guards singing the former Austrian anthem "Sei gesegnet ohne Ende", because the hymn was set to the same tune.
 The same Haydn melody is employed in the German national anthem formerly known, popularly, as Deutschland über alles — properly titled Das Lied der Deutschen or the Deutschlandlied, the third verse of which is the national anthem of present-day Germany.
 For some people, using this particular tune for the hymn (often named in various hymnals as "Austria") is often controversial as, despite the fact that it dates back to the 18th century, it raises reminders of Nazi Germany.
 Cyril Vincent Taylor's Abbot's Leigh tune was written in response to complaints received by the BBC during the war.

 Below, a setting of the hymn as it appears in the Army and Navy Hymnal (1920):